Roadhouse USA location:

 Excellent, collector’s condition, showing just a few tiny marks here and there.
 It sounds just as killer as you think it would and it looks impressive as well.
 If you’ve got this baby in your house you are making one helluva statement!

 Shipping is available within the US, lower 48 only.
 It will not be cheap to ship, but it will be well packaged for its journey.

 2006 Marshall Super 100JH 100w Jimi Hendrix Signature series full stack.
-The stack comes with its unopened covers, and it’s limited edition book of authenticity.There were only 600 made by Marshall for world wide distribution.
+The stack comes with it’s limited edition book of authenticity.There were only 600 made by Marshall for world wide distribution.
 This is #291.

 The Jimi Hendrix Stack is sold as a set consisting of the Super 100JH head, the angled 1982AJH 4×12″ cabinet and the extra-tall, straight-fronted 1982BJH 4×12″ cabinet.
 Aside from a minor modification to the tone network that Jimi often had implemented, research and discussions with technicians and roadies has revealed that Jimi Hendrix’s circa 1966 Super 100 Marshall heads were completely stock.
 The limited edition Super 100JH head is a meticulous, handwired recreation of such a head, complete with the aforementioned modification to the tone network which adds more treble and bass.